 Penrith campus Provost

-A message from Professor Kevin Dunn, Provost, Penrith campus
+A message from Professor Yang Xiang, Provost, Penrith campus

-I love this area and, having gone to high school less than 2 km away from my office, I know the area very well.
+It is very easy to fall in love with the campus and area.
 It is a great privilege to be Campus Provost.
 As Provost, I have responsibility for campus life, community relations and specific issues relating to the Penrith campus.
-I chair a Campus Life Committee consisting of representatives from student, academic and professional staff bodies, host events on campus for staff and student (e.g. the end of year functions, staff recognition awards, etc.) and oversee the Campus Life Grants program to support events on the campus such as our lunchtime music concert series, sustainability fair, and a variety of pop-up events.
+I chair the Penrith Campus Provost Committee consisting of representatives from student, academic and professional staff bodies, host events on campus for staff and student (e.g. the end of year functions, staff recognition awards, etc.) and oversee the Campus Life Grants program to support events on the campus such as our lunchtime music concert series, sustainability fair, and a variety of pop-up events.
 If you have an idea, that requires modest support, I would love to hear from you.

 If you're new to campus, spend some time discovering its offerings.
-Considerable investment is underway to further develop the campus (for instance the new library and College facilities at Kingswood and the Werrington Park Corporate Centre at Werrington South).
-The campus is blessed with its views and wildlife (check out the mob of kangaroos on Werrington North, and while you are there go see the largest on-campus observatory in Australia and the art gallery in AD building).
-Cross the footbridge and you come to the Werrington South site where our TVS TV studio is located.
+Considerable investment is underway to further develop the campus (recent examples include the new library and College facilities at Kingswood and the Werrington Park Corporate Centre at Werrington South).
+The campus is blessed with its views and wildlife (check out the mob of kangaroos on Werrington North, and while you are there go see the largest on-campus observatory in Australia).
 At Kingswood you'll find the majority of students and facilities.
 Starting at the north end you'll find the Playhouse performance space (check out the free Art of Sound concerts on Thursday lunchtime during semester), the tennis and basketball courts along with the sports fields.
-As you head south you'll come to the Connect Fitness Centre, the Swamp Bar and eateries in Building K. Continuing on you'll walk past and through some of our innovative learning spaces, such as the learning commons, the collaborative computer lab and learning space, and the Academy learning space in Building P. If you get a chance, take a look at the Wonderama lab in Building Y and the Solar car and rapid prototyping facilities in Building Z. At the Southern end of Kingswood campus is Village, our modern student residences.
+As you head south you'll come to the Connect Fitness Centre, the Swamp Bar and eateries in Building K. Continuing on you'll walk past and through some of our innovative learning spaces, such as the learning commons, the collaborative computer lab and learning space, and The Academy learning space in Building P. If you get a chance, take a look at the Wonderama lab in Building Y and the Solar Car (winner of the American Solar Challenge in 2018) and the Advanced Manufacturing facilities in Building Z. Up on the hill, one of the best Structural Testing Labs at NSW universities is hosted in Building XC.
+At the Southern end of Kingswood campus is the Village, our modern student residences.